The Talented Mr. Ripley (film): Adaptations

-The Talented Mr. Ripley is the third big-screen Ripley adaptation, following Purple Noon (1960) and The American Friend (1977).
+The Talented Mr. Ripley is the third Ripley film adaptation, following Purple Noon (1960) and The American Friend (1977).
 It was followed by Ripley's Game (2002) and Ripley Under Ground (2005), but none of the films form an official series.
 In April 2024, the television series Ripley, also an adaptation of Highsmith's 1955 novel, was released.
-The plot of the 2012 Indian Tamil movie Naan is loosely based on this film, but is narrated in a different setting.
+The plot of the 2012 Indian Tamil movie Naan is loosely based on this film, but in a different setting.

 In other media

 A disguised Damon was credited under the "Dickie Greenleaf" name for his cameo in the film Deadpool 2 (2018).